-Panama voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions in December 2016, which urges states outside the convention to “join as soon as possible.”
+Panama voted in favor of a UN General Assembly (UNGA) resolution in December 2018, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
 It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Panama has voted in favor of Human Rights Council resolutions condemning the use of cluster munitions in Syria, most recently in March 2017.
-It has also voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2016.
+Panama has voted in favor of Human Rights Council (HRC) resolutions condemning the use of cluster munitions in Syria, most recently in July 2018.
+It has also voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2018.

-Panama has yet to express its views on certain important issues relating to its interpretation and implementation of the convention, such as the prohibition on transit, the prohibition on assistance during joint military operations with states not party that may use cluster munitions, the prohibition on foreign stockpiling of cluster munitions, the prohibition on investment in production of cluster munitions, and the need for retention of cluster munitions for training and development purposes.
+Panama has not expressed its views on certain important issues relating to its interpretation and implementation of the convention, such as the prohibition on transit, the prohibition on assistance during joint military operations with states not party that may use cluster munitions, the prohibition on foreign stockpiling of cluster munitions, the prohibition on investment in production of cluster munitions, and the need for retention of cluster munitions for training and development purposes.